ziukristian/LuminaAI/README.md

 - Containerizing applications for easy deployment
 - Designing user-centric interfaces

-## Screenshots / UI Mockups
-*Add screenshots or UI mockups here to showcase your app!*

-## Contributing
-Pull requests and suggestions are welcome!
-Help us make mental health support more accessible.

----

 ### HackSocial 2025
 This project was built for the HackSocial hackathon, encouraging solutions that make a real impact in our community.
 Learn more at [HackSocial](#).